-- Explore/Homework Graded immediately by MyStatsLab, reviewed by me within 1 business day if you contact me with a specific question/issue. - Quiz Graded immediately by MyStatsLab, reviewed by me within 1 business day if you contact me with a specific question/issue. - Discussion Graded by me within 72 hours of due date. - Project Graded by me within 72 hours of due date. - Exam Graded by me within 48 hours of due date.
+- Explore/Homework Graded immediately by MyStatsLab, reviewed by me within 1 business day if you contact me with a specific question/issue. - Quiz Graded immediately by MyStatsLab, reviewed by me within 1 business day if you contact me with a specific question/issue. - Discussion Graded by me within one week of due date. - Exam Graded by me within one week of due date.

-Last day to drop is Thursday, December 2nd.
+Last day to drop is Thursday, April 28th.